• Skip to main content

 How to Make Instant Pot Tomato Sauce

-Preheat oven to 400 degrees F. Line a large rimmed baking sheet with parchment paper and spread the tomatoes into a single layer on the sheet.
-Drizzle olive oil over the tops and sprinkle with salt and pepper.
+Preheat oven to 400 degrees F. Line a large rimmed baking sheet with parchment paper and spread the tomatoes into a single layer.
+Drizzle with olive oil and sprinkle with salt and pepper.

-Set Instant Pot to sauté setting.
-Melt the butter then add the garlic, onion, carrot and fresh basil to the bottom of the pot.
-Cook for 4-5 minutes, or until soft and fragrant.
-Add the tomatoes, Italian seasoning, salt, pepper and red wine (if using) and give the mixture a stir.
+Set the Instant Pot to Sauté mode.
+Melt the butter, then add the garlic, onion, carrot and basil.
+Cook for 4-5 minutes, or until softened and fragrant.

 Recipe Notes